shreykapur97/oxpecker/README.md

 numpy,
 ladybug-core

-Note: Install these in the specific order
+Guide to Install Python Packages in Rhino8: https://developer.rhino3d.com/guides/rhinopython/python-packages/

 # Installation
 - Make sure all the necessary plugins & dependencies are installed in the specific order.